ameymeher/QisDax-OG/tests/README.md

 ## To obtain benchmarks on QisDAX, use the script `stats.sh` from this directory
-If you're reading this in your clone in the profile branch in the tests/ directory, comment lines 1 ~ 11
+If your working directory is the tests/ directory in the profile branch of your clone, comment lines 1 ~ 11
 ```
 ./stats.sh
 ```